GraphicHealer/AutounattendGUI/README.md

 Special thanks to the NinjaOne Community, some of the script functions and techniques are from the awesome people over there who were oh-so-patient with me learning PowerShell over the last year or so!

 ## Getting started
+> [!IMPORTANT]
+> Please read through this entire README before starting.
+This helps cut down on confusion and misunderstanding.

 The two main scripts are as follows:
 1. Setup-autounattendGUI.ps1: The Setup Script, for preparing the Build environment.
 2. Build-AutounattendGUI.ps1: This is the script to run when you need to build/update the .wim file.